geomagpy/magpy/magpy/gui/README_gui.md

 The graphical user interface relies on GTK >= 3.
 So you will need to install

-#### Option 1: Using a Conda/Anaconda environment
+#### 2.1.1 Option 1: Using a conda/anaconda environment

-- install [Anaconda]() according to the recommendations
+- install [Anaconda]() according to its recommendations
 - open a terminal which should show a prompt starting with (base).
 If this is not the case, activate anaconda by typing "conda activate"
 - from the (base)user$ prompt, create a new conda environment called magpy

          (base)user$ conda create -n magpy wxpython matplotlib numpy scipy

+- this technique will create a pythion 3.7 environment using wxpython4.0.7.
 - activate the new environment and install geomagpy plus one optional package for real-time monitoring

          (base)user$ conda activate magpy
          (magpy)user$ pip install geomagpy
          (magpy)user$ pip install paho-mqtt

-This technique will create a pythion 3.7 environment using wxpython4.0.7.
+- from the (magpy) environment you can now start xmagpy.

+         (magpy)user$ xmagpy

+- if you want to create symbol links please refer to the appendix

-#### Option 2: Using a basic python venv environment
+#### 2.1.2 Option 2: Using a basic python virtual environment

-- use virtualenv from system python of your machine
+- use virtual env from system python of your machine
 - open a terminal
 - from the user$ prompt, create a new virtual environment called magpy

-         user$ python -m venv ~/magpy
+         user$ python -m venv ~/env/magpy

 - activate the new environment and install geomagpy plus one optional package for real-time monitoring

-         user$ . magpy/bin/activate
+         user$ . env/magpy/bin/activate

-- Download the wxPython wheel fitting to your system and python versions from
+- Download the wxPython wheel fitting to your system and python versions from https://extras.wxpython.org/wxPython4/extras/linux/gtk3/

          (magpy)user$ pip install ~/Downloads/wxPython...whl
          (magpy)user$ pip install geomagpy
          (magpy)user$ pip install paho-mqtt

-This technique was tested using Ubuntu22.04 with pythion 3.10 environment and wxPython4.2.2.
+This technique was tested using Ubuntu22.04 with a python 3.10 environment and wxPython4.2.2.
+The benefit of the second option are newest python and wx packages as well as the fact that no additional large python package needs to be installed.
+The benefit of the first technique is that it is rather easy and, at least to my experience, works flawless.

+### 2.2 MacOS installation

+### 2.3 Windows installation

 ## 3. Main window and its menu bar